oracle/opengrok/Developer-intro.md

 ### Building

 To build the code from command line, just run `ant`.
 It will download all necessary pre-requisites.
 When using IDE such as Netbeans, there is already prepared project which can be loaded.
-So, start Netbeans and open the project (Ctrl+o), navigate to the `opengrok-git-foo` directory and simply press 'Open'.
+So, start Netbeans and open the project via File -> Open Project (Ctrl+Shift+O), navigate to the `opengrok-git-foo` directory and simply press 'Open'.